The 25 Best Picture Books to Celebrate Christmas

 “Over the years, images of gifts will fade, but we will never forget the holiday memories we made.”

-In this Christmas picture book, a little boy visits Santa, but he doesn’t ask for gifts.
-Instead, he tells Santa he wants for Christmas is to spend time with his family doing his favorite holiday traditions.
+In this Christmas picture book, a young visits Santa with a special request.
+Instead of asking for gifts, he tells Santa he wants to spend Christmas with his family, enjoying his favorite holiday traditions.

-This is a sweet holiday story with equally charming illustrations that remind us, as the little boy says, “simply being with my family is enough.”
+It’s a heartwarming holiday tale with adorable illustrations that capture the boy’s sentiment: “Simply being with my family is enough.”

 12 | The Cool Bean Presents: As Cool as It Gets

-Cool Bean picks the name of the coolest of the cool beans for the annual gift exchange!
-But this leaves Cool Bean feeling pressured and nervous about the upcoming party – what is he to get the coolest bean he knows?
+Cool Bean has to pick the absolute coolest gift for the annual exchange!
+But now he’s feeling the pressure and getting nervous about the party—what’s the perfect gift for the coolest bean he knows?

-Cool Bean soon learns that giving the best gifts come from the heart.
+Soon, Cool Bean learns that the best gifts come straight from the heart.

 13 | Last Stop on the Reindeer Express by Maudie Powell-Tuck

-Christmas is quickly approaching, and Mia is worried the card she made for her daddy won’t get to him in time.
+Christmas is almost here, and Mia’s worried her handmade card for her daddy won’t reach him in time.

 14 | How Winston Delivered Christmas by Alex T. Smith

-Each chapter is followed by an idea for a festive holiday activity and includes things like writing a letter to Santa, making a paper chain countdown, and even making your own Christmas box.
+After each chapter, you’ll find a fun holiday activity idea, like writing a letter to Santa, crafting a paper chain countdown, or creating your own Christmas box.

-In the festive story, Winston the mouse finds a lost letter addressed to Santa Claus on Christmas Eve.
-We follow along as he sets off on an adventure to deliver the letter in time for the big day!
+In the heartwarming story, Winston the mouse discovers a lost letter to Santa on Christmas Eve.
+Join him on his quest to deliver it in time for the big day!

-And don’t miss the new sequel How Winston Came Home for Christmas!
+Plus, check out the new sequel, How Winston Came Home for Christmas!

 15 | The Tree That’s Meant to Be by Yuval Zommer

-In this book, a tree that is not like the other trees in the forest isn’t picked by any family for Christmas.
-It’s left all alone—until the woodland creatures gather around the little tree and celebrate the season together.
+In this book, there’s a tree in the forest that’s different from the rest.
+No family picks it for Christmas, so it ends up all alone.
+But then, the woodland creatures come together around the little tree and celebrate the season as one big happy group.

 16 | Why Christmas Trees Aren’t Perfect by Richard H. Schneider

-Long, long ago, when all evergreen trees were perfect, a tree named Small Pine grew near the edge of the forest.
-Small Pine hoped to maintain its perfect form and be selected by the Queen as her official Christmas tree.
+Once upon a time, when all the evergreen trees were flawless, there was a tree named Small Pine growing on the edge of the forest.
+Small Pine dreamed of keeping its perfect shape and being chosen as the Queen’s official Christmas tree.

-As the warm-hearted little tree provided shelter to birds, rabbits, and deer in the forest, its branches became damaged.
-Thankfully, the Queen had a different idea of perfection.
+But as this kind-hearted tree provided shelter to birds, rabbits, and deer, its branches got a bit battered.
+Luckily, the Queen had a different view of what makes something perfect.

-Your kiddos will want to read and reread the story of how Small Pine’s love and charity for its friends helps make it the most “perfect” Christmas tree, after all!
+Your kids will love reading and rereading the story of how Small Pine’s love and kindness towards its forest friends turned it into the most “perfect” Christmas tree of all!

 17 | The Story Orchestra: The Nutcracker

-Introduce your little one to the famous music of The Nutcracker with this musical primer!
-Each magical scene in this book has a button to push that plays an excerpt from the ballet’s music.
+Introduce your little one to The Nutcracker’s famous music with this musical primer!
+Each enchanting scene in the book has a button that plays a snippet of the ballet’s music.

-At the back of the book, find a short biography of the composer, Pyotr Ilyich Tchaikovsky, with a button to replay each musical excerpt.
-Plus, a glossary of musical terms.
+In the back, discover a brief biography of the composer, Pyotr Ilyich Tchaikovsky, along with buttons to replay each musical snippet.
+There’s also a handy glossary of musical terms included.

 18 | The Christmas Owl by Gideon Sterer

-When a little owl’s home is cut down to become the world’s most famous Christmas tree, she’s not sure she wants anything to do with Christmas.
+When a little owl loses her home to become the world’s most famous Christmas tree, she’s not too thrilled about Christmas.

-But she’s saved by a woman named Ellen, whose home is merrily decorated for the holiday and who has other bird friends living there with her.
-And so, the little owl begins to think Christmas might not be so bad after all.
+But then she meets Ellen, a woman whose home is decked out for the holiday and filled with other bird buddies.
+Slowly, the little owl starts to see that Christmas might be alright after all.

 19 | How to Catch Santa by Jean Regan

-A jolly and hilarious holiday must-read comes from the creators of the New York Times bestsellers How to Babysit a Grandpa and How to Babysit a Grandma.
+Get ready for a jolly and hilarious holiday read from the creators of the New York Times bestsellers How to Babysit a Grandpa and How to Babysit a Grandma.

-After a whole year of waiting, it’s finally Christmas Eve—the perfect time to try to catch Santa.
-Do you kiddos know the right tricks?
+After a whole year of waiting, it’s finally Christmas Eve—the best time to try to catch Santa.
+Do your kiddos know the right tricks?

 20 | 5 More Sleeps ’til Christmas

-Finding himself just five sleeps away from Christmas, a little boy becomes increasingly excited as the holiday approaches.
-He decorates, enjoys hot chocolate and candy canes, and bakes cookies in preparation for Santa’s visit.
+With just five sleeps left until Christmas, a little boy can hardly contain his excitement as the holiday gets closer.
+He decorates, savors hot chocolate and candy canes, and bakes cookies in anticipation of Santa’s arrival.

-The big day finally arrives, and once the gifts are all unwrapped, the boy restarts his countdown: 364 sleeps until next Christmas.
+When the big day finally comes, and all the gifts are unwrapped, the boy starts his countdown again: 364 sleeps until next Christmas.

 21 | Claris: Holiday Heist by Megan Hess

-Claris, the fashionable Parisian mouse, visits New York City with her owners when she witnesses a holiday heist at the famous Cartier jewelry store.
+Join Claris, the stylish Parisian mouse, on her New York City adventure with her owners.
+During their visit, they witness a holiday heist at the famous Cartier jewelry store!

-Claris and her cat friend, Monsieur, chase the thief through the streets of New York.
-Can the two friends save the day and also bring some holiday cheer?
+With her cat friend, Monsieur, by her side, Claris chases the thief through the bustling streets of New York.
+Can they catch the culprit and bring some holiday cheer?

-With fancy and festive illustrations, this book is a treat for little fashionistas while keeping in the spirit of the season.
+Filled with fancy and festive illustrations, this book is a delight for little fashionistas and captures the joyful spirit of the season.

 23 | Polar Express by Chris Van Allsburg